Written to be quoted, by people and by answer engines.

 - What is the AI Governance Teardown?

-- The AI Governance Teardown is Dr. N. Khan's flagship engagement: a fixed-scope, fixed-fee, two-week examination of how a regulated organisation governs its AI and its models, scored against the MESA Framework across its four layers and delivered board-ready.
+- The AI Governance Teardown is Nabeel Khan's flagship engagement: a fixed-scope, fixed-fee, two-week examination of how a regulated organisation governs its AI and its models, scored against the MESA Framework across its four layers and delivered board-ready.
 It produces a MESA-scored Governance Gap Report, a Now, Next, and Later Remediation Roadmap, a one-hour findings readout, and a one-page board summary.
 No production data leaves the client environment; it reads governance artifacts, not customer records.
 It begins with a free 30-minute Fit Call, where the fee is shared.

 - What is Maxim?